As you plan out finishing your basement, you also need to think about the cost of spray foam insulation to make it a

 Another factor in determining the cost is the material used in the installation process.
 In most cases, spray foam insulation will be used in the basement walls unless the drywall has already been put up.
-While not as common, in that case injection foam would be used instead.
+While not as common, in that case, injection foam would be used instead.

-The reason for this recommendation is that some contractors believe that because closed cell spray foam is an absolute vapor barrier, doesn’t let moisture move through it, and is resistant to bulk water.
+The reason for this recommendation is that some contractors believe that because closed cell spray foam is an absolute vapor barrier, it doesn’t let moisture move through it, and is resistant to bulk water.
 This is true, but it can also hide these leaks, which can cause other issues, including structural damage and mold.

 In Michigan’s climate zone, we can be more prone to moisture issues, and that’s why contractors will suggest closed cell spray foam.
 An experienced contractor won’t recommend closed cell spray foam to fix any moisture problems in the basement.
-It’s better to address that problem than to put a layer of closed cell foam on top of it in hopes of fixing.
+It’s better to address that problem than put a layer of closed cell foam on top of it in hopes of fixing it.

 Both closed and open cell foam will provide the needed air seal at an application of 2 inches and 3 inches, respectively.

-Most homeowners are unaware that open cell spray foam insulation won’t absorb water, so if the basement leaks it will show the homeowner where the leak is so it can be fixed before causing further damage.
-Because of this and open cell foam’s superior sound dampening abilities, more and more homeowners are choosing open cell spray foam to insulate their basement.
+Most homeowners are unaware that open cell spray foam insulation won’t absorb and retain water, so if the basement leaks, it will show the homeowner where the leak is so it can be fixed before causing further damage.
+Because of this and open cell foam’s superior sound-dampening abilities, more and more homeowners choose open cell spray foam to insulate their basements.

 What is the Process for Installing Foam Insulation in a Basement?